Reikimen/Ollama-Test/Documentation/interesting_question_list.md

 ## System Questions (10 Questions for Visitors)

 1. "Who are the creaters of this project?"
-2. "What makes you smarter than Alexa?"
+2. "Do you think you are smarter than Alexa?
+If so, what makes you smarter?"
-3. "Why you can understand my intentions?"
+3. "Why you can understand my intentions (commands)?"
 4. "How do the system works?"
 5. "Can you work without internet?"
+6. "You said you can work without internet, how about the remote API mode?"
-6. "What's your advantage compare with traditional methods?"
+7. "What's your advantage compare with traditional methods?"
+8. “What's technologies been applied for this project?”
+9. "Tell me something about your hardware."
+10. "What's the framework of this project?"

 ## Device Control Commands (15 Commands for Lights & Fans)